By Grace Hancock

 Dental trauma can take on many different appearances.
 It could be as simple as having a broken or chipped tooth.
 Likewise, dental trauma could be damage to dentures.

-A third more extreme example of dental trauma is having your teeth completely knocked out.
+Next, a third more extreme example of dental trauma is having your teeth completely knocked out.
 Lastly, if you have persistent toothaches, then it could be a result of you gritting your teeth during your accident.
-This is also considered dental trauma.
+In fact, medical professionals also consider this to be dental trauma.

 Seek Medical Attention